DouglasOrr/DouglasOrr.github.io/src/index.md

 # Doug's Diversions

-My grab bag of various diversions/essays about machine learning and software engineering.
+My grab bag of various diversions/essays mostly about machine learning and software engineering, but some [other topics](#other) too.

-## Index
+## ML/Software

 2023-03 - [Metaphor thinking in deep learning](2023-03-deep-metaphors/article.md)